-Specific phobias are an overwhelming and unreasonable fear of objects or situations that pose little or no danger but make you highly anxious.
+Specific phobias are an extreme fear of objects or situations that pose little or no danger but make you highly anxious.
 So you try to stay away from these things.
-Unlike the brief anxiety you may feel when giving a speech or taking a test, specific phobias are long lasting, cause intense physical and psychological reactions, and can affect your ability to function normally at work, at school or in social settings.
+Unlike the brief anxiety you may feel when giving a speech or taking a test, specific phobias are long-lasting.
+Without treatment, specific phobias tend to last a lifetime.

-Specific phobias are among the most common anxiety disorders.
+Specific phobias are common anxiety disorders.
 Overall, they happen more often in females.
-Not all phobias need treatment.
-But if a specific phobia affects your daily life, several therapies are available that can help you work through and overcome your fears — often permanently.
+Not all phobias need to be treated.
+But if a specific phobia affects your daily life, several types of therapies are available to help you work through and conquer your fears — often forever.

-A specific phobia involves an intense, persistent fear of a specific object or situation that's out of proportion to the actual risk.
-There are many types of phobias, and it's not unusual to experience a specific phobia about more than one object or situation.
-Specific phobias can also occur along with other types of anxiety disorders.
+A specific phobia involves a strong, lasting fear of a certain object or situation that's much greater than the actual risk.
+There are many types of phobias.
+It's common to have a specific phobia about more than one object or situation.
+Specific phobias also can happen along with other types of anxiety disorders.

-Common categories of specific phobias are a fear of:
+Common types of specific phobias are fears of:

-- Situations, such as airplanes, enclosed spaces or going to school
+- Situations, such as airplanes, driving, enclosed spaces or going to school.

-- Animals or insects, such as dogs or spiders
+- Animals or insects, such as dogs, snakes or spiders.

-- Blood, injection or injury, such as needles, accidents or medical procedures
+- Blood, shots or injuries, such as needles, accidents or medical procedures.

-- Others, such as choking, vomiting, loud noises or clowns
+- Others, such as choking, throwing up, loud noises or clowns.

 Each specific phobia has a name.
 Phobia comes from the Greek word "phobos," which means fear.
-Examples of more common terms include acrophobia for the fear of heights and claustrophobia for the fear of confined spaces.
+Examples of more common names include acrophobia for the fear of heights and claustrophobia for the fear of confined spaces.

-No matter what specific phobia you have, it's likely to produce these types of reactions:
+No matter what specific phobia you have, you may:

-- An immediate feeling of intense fear, anxiety and panic when exposed to or even thinking about the source of your fear
+- Feel intense fear, anxiety and panic right away when exposed to or even thinking about what causes your fear.

-- Worsening anxiety as the situation or object gets closer to you in time or physical proximity
+- Have anxiety that gets worse as the situation or object gets closer to you physically or in time.

-- Doing everything possible to avoid the object or situation or enduring it with intense anxiety or fear
+- Do everything possible to stay away from an object or situation or face it with extreme anxiety or fear.

-- Physical reactions and sensations, including sweating, rapid heartbeat, tight chest or difficulty breathing
+- Have physical reactions and feelings, including sweating, rapid heartbeat, tight chest or trouble breathing.

-- In children, possibly tantrums, clinging, crying, or refusing to leave a parent's side or approach their fear
+Children may have tantrums, or they may cling, cry or refuse to leave a parent's side or approach their fear.

 When to see a doctor

-An unreasonable fear can be an annoyance — having to take the stairs instead of an elevator or driving the long way to work instead of taking the freeway, for instance — but it isn't considered a specific phobia unless it seriously disrupts your life.
+An extreme fear can make life hard — for example, taking long flights of stairs instead of an elevator.
+But it is not a specific phobia unless it seriously disrupts your life.
 If anxiety negatively affects the way you act at work or school, or in social situations, talk with your doctor or another health care professional, or a mental health professional.

-Childhood fears, such as fear of the dark, of monsters or of being left alone, are common, and most children outgrow them.
-But if your child has a persistent, excessive fear that interferes with daily functioning at home or school, talk to your child's doctor.
+Childhood fears, such as fear of the dark, monsters or of being left alone, are common.
+Most children outgrow them.
+But if your child has an ongoing, strong fear that interferes with how they act at school or work daily, talk to your child's doctor.

-Much is still unknown about the actual cause of specific phobias.
+Much is still not known about what causes specific phobias.
 Causes may include:

-- Negative experiences.
-Many phobias develop as a result of having a negative experience or panic attack related to a specific object or situation.
+- Bad experiences.
+Many phobias start because of a bad experience or panic attack related to a specific object or situation.
 Sometimes even seeing or hearing about a bad experience can be enough to trigger a phobia.

-- Genetics and environment.
-There may be a link between your own specific phobia and the phobia or anxiety of your parents — this could be due to genetics or learned behavior.
+- Genetics or learned behavior.
+There may be a link between your specific phobia and the phobia or anxiety of your parents.
+This could be due to a blend of genetics and learned behaviors.

 These factors may increase your risk of specific phobias:

-- Your age.
-Specific phobias can first appear in childhood, usually by age 10, but can occur later in life.
+- Age.
+Specific phobias can first appear when you're a child, typically by age 10.
+But they can occur later in life too.

 - Your relatives.
-If someone in your family has a specific phobia or anxiety, you're more likely to develop it, too.
+If a family member has a specific phobia or anxiety, you're more likely to develop it too.
 This could be something passed down to you from a blood relative.
-Or children may learn specific phobias by observing a family member's phobic reaction to an object or a situation.
+Or children may learn specific phobias by watching how a family member reacts to an object or a situation.

 - Your temperament.
 Your risk may increase if you're more sensitive to anxiety or you're more reserved or negative than what's typical.

 - A bad experience.
 A specific phobia can start when something distressing happens to you, such as being trapped in an elevator or attacked by an animal.

-- Learning about negative experiences.
-Hearing about negative information or experiences, such as plane crashes, can lead to the development of a specific phobia.
+- Learning about bad experiences.
+Hearing about bad experiences, such as a plane crash, can cause a specific phobia to start.

-Although specific phobias may seem silly to others, they can be devastating to the people who have them, causing problems that affect many aspects of life.
+Although specific phobias may seem silly to others, they can be distressing and damaging to the people who have them.
+These phobias can cause problems that affect many areas of life.

 - Social isolation.
-Avoiding places and things that are feared can cause problems at work or school, or in connections with others.
-Children with these disorders are at risk of academic problems and loneliness, and they may have trouble with social skills if their behaviors significantly differ from their peers.
+Staying away from places and things that are feared can cause problems at work or school, or in connections with others.
+Children with these disorders are at risk of problems at school and loneliness.
+They also may have trouble in social situations if their behaviors are very different from their peers.

 - Mood disorders.
-Many people with specific phobias have depression as well as other anxiety disorders.
+Many people with specific phobias have depression and other anxiety disorders.

-- Substance abuse.
-The stress of living with a severe specific phobia may lead to abuse of drugs or alcohol.
+- Substance misuse.
+The stress of living with a severe specific phobia may lead to misuse of drugs or alcohol.

 - Suicide.
-Some individuals with specific phobias may be at risk of suicide.
+Some people with specific phobias may be at risk of suicide.